 - Press the Save button.

-The other thing we do inside of each sequence following a goal is to add a NOTE to the customer record saying what just happened.
+Inside of each sequence following a goal, we add a NOTE to the customer record saying what just happened.
 Tags come and go, and you can have so many tags on your contacts that looking for the presence of one, or looking through campaign history is not practical.
 The notes are a more logical place to document what’s been happening with a contact record.

 Exiting Active Campaigns

 All of the states that leave a contact non-marketable flow through a common sequence: Add/remove tag: Exit Active Campaigns.

 This sequence does just what it says.
 The tag Exit Active Campaigns is applied, then a few minutes later it is removed for cleanliness.